Response to Climate Change(Disclosure Based on the TCFD Recommendations)

 The participation of corporate sector heads on the Sustainability Promotion Committee, an advisory body to the Sustainability Promotion Council, ensures key Sustainability issues are adequately deliberated.

-To develop a response to climate change, MGC has established the Climate change Action Technical committee, a Sustainability Promotion Expert Committee that advises the Sustainability Promotion Committee.
+To develop a response to climate change, MGC has established the Carbon Neutrality Promotion Technical Committee, a Sustainability Promotion Expert Committee that advises the Sustainability Promotion Committee.
 As the administrative office for dealing with TCFD and CDP requirements, the Climate change Action Technical committee promotes cross-business initiatives.

 Long-term objectives for reducing GHG emissions have been incorporated in the Medium-Term Management Plan, with management taking a leading role in their implementation.